 While it is good to get to know the in’s and out’s of the “other stuff” (marketing) there is still valuable education to be had from writing your first book.
 How do you keep track of multiple plot lines and make sure they are resolved by the end?
 How do you create believable characters that a reader will want to follow?
 How do you build interesting worlds?
 What’s the difference between too much description and not enough?

 I don’t believe that by writing something completely different, like Andy’s smaller projects, you can avoid the mistakes you WILL make in your first novel.
 You will make them.
 And not just in your first novel but in every book you write you will find a new flaw, and you will need to correct it in every subsequent book.
-Writing is a continually learning process, we become better the more we write, and that’s the way it should be.
+Writing is a continually learning process, we become better the more we write, and that’s the way it should be, and also you can promote yourself of your products by writing announcements or a blog, for this having your own website is the best option, you can do this easily with the help of an affordable web design which is a great choice for this.

 In Andy’s post he uses the example of F1 racing and Go-Kart racing.
 An F1 race would be equal to a novel and Kart racing would be smaller projects like “a small collection of shorts, history of your town, review of the new British Olympic village, the plight of sharks”.
-I will agree that marketing is one of the big things that goes into publishing and selling your novel.
+I will agree that marketing is one of the big things that goes into publishing and selling your novel, and if there is a digital copy of your novel, using a digital marketing in Australia could help with this.
 With Go-Karting you might learn the rules of the track, some pit lingo, how to change the tires, etc. which are bonuses to F1 racing but better if you want to make a career out of Go-Karting.
 That said, you will never learn to race a Formula One car if you only practice on a Go-Kart.

 There are other thingsĀ that I would do instead of “karting”.
 Get involved in the industry, go to conferences.
 Talk to writers, editors and publishers (they aren’t as scary as you think).
 Be a slush pile reader for a publishing house that publishes the genre you want to write in.
 Get involved with a critiquing group – have people read your writing and read others.
 You will learn what works and what doesn’t.
 You will learn what makes a good story and what doesn’t.
 What readers and publishers want.